Houndstooth TV tray

 Palm sander (I prefer my variable speed)

-1. Sand the surface of the TV tray to remove the existing finish.
+1. Sand the surface of the TV tray to remove the original or existing finish.

 3. Tape off any design parts you don’t wish to stencil.